 What it didn’t have was rides.
 The park opened with only four.

-Sure, animal encounters, exotic dining, and exploration are really the bread-and-butter here, but the park Disney pushed heavily as being “Nahtazū” sure didn’t offer many rides – just the horrifying DINOSAUR and the inspiring Kilimanjaro Safaris, plus two transportation rides (a train and a quickly-closed boat ride).
-Since then, Kali River Rapids, Expedition Everest, and two piecemeal additions in the tepid Chester and Hester’s Dino-Rama have upped the ride count to seven.
+Sure, animal encounters, exotic dining, and exploration are really the bread-and-butter here, but the park Disney pushed heavily as being “Nahtazū” sure didn’t offer many rides – just the horrifying Lost Legend: Countdown to Extinction and the inspiring Kilimanjaro Safaris, plus two transportation rides (a train and a quickly-closed boat ride).
+Since then, Kali River Rapids, the Modern Marvel: Expedition Everest, and two carnival ride additions in Chester and Hester’s Dino-Rama had upped the ride count to seven.

-What’s next?
-When Animal Kingdom’s newest land, Pandora – The World of Avatar opens this summer, the park will at last gain two new rides, with each poised to be stunning.
-The would-be headliner will be Flight of Passage – a simulated Banshee-backed journey through the distant planet – but we expect to be most enamored with the Na’vi River Journey, a good old-fashioned boat ride through a bioluminescent forest to encounter the flora and fauna of Pandora.
+When Animal Kingdom’s newest land, Pandora – The World of Avatar opened in summer 2017, the park at last gained two new rides, both stunning.
+The headliner is Flight of Passage – a simulated Banshee flight journey through the distant moon – but fans are also enamored with the Na’vi River Journey, a good old-fashioned boat ride through a bioluminescent forest to encounter the flora and fauna of Pandora.

 Ride Count: 10